nuhaminae/Intelligent-Complaint-Analysis-for-Financial-Services/README.md

 ### RAG Implementation

 - The evaluation of the RAG system was conducted using a set of predefined questions and manually scored answers.
+- The answers from the evaluation were scored and the complaint-response-pair were used to finetune  `google/flan-t5-base` model.
-- Evaluation Table located at `data/evaluation/rag_evaluation.csv` and `data/evaluation/rag_evaluation.md`.
+- Evaluation table is located at `data/evaluation/rag_evaluation.csv` and `data/evaluation/rag_evaluation.md`.
 It includes:
       - Questions used (20)
       - Answers generated
       - Source documents pulled